syncfusion-content/windowsforms-docs/WindowsForms/Tools/ToolsControls/OfficeControls/Frequently-Asked-Questions/MessageBoxAdv/How-to-apply-the-shadow-effects-for-MessageBoxAdv.md

 title: How-to-apply-the-shadow-effects-for-MessageBoxAdv
 description: how to apply the shadow effects for messageboxadv?
 platform: windowsforms
-control: Frequently Asked Questions
+control: Tools
 documentation: ug
 ---

 # How to apply the shadow effects for MessageBoxAdv?

 In MessageBoxAdv, you can enable/disable the shadow effect by using the DropShadow property.
 Refer to the following code examples.

 {% highlight c# %}

      //To set the shadow effect of the MessageBoxAdv

      MessageBoxAdv.DropShadow = true;

 {% endhighlight %}

 {% highlight vbnet %}

      'To set the shadow effect of the MessageBoxAdv

      MessageBoxAdv.DropShadow = True

 {% endhighlight %}

-> _Note: The default value of the DropShadow property is false.
-So, it is needed to enable the property to achieve the shadow effect._
+> Note: The default value of the DropShadow property is false.
+So, it is needed to enable the property to achieve the shadow effect.